Cwarcup/lotide/README.md

 The following functions are currently implemented:

-- `assertArraysEqual`: Compares two arrays and returns `true` if they are equal.
-Returns `false` otherwise.
-- `assertEqual`: Compares two values and returns `true` if they are equal.
-Returns `false` otherwise.
-- `assertObjectsEqual`: Compares two objects and returns `true` if they are equal.
-Returns `false` otherwise.
 - `calculateDayInYear`: Calculates the day of the year for a particular date string.
 Words on leap years.
 - `countLetters`: Takes in a sentence(string) and returns a count of each letters in the sentence.
 - `countOnly`: Returns an object with a count of each element in the input array.